 Waldorf is Charles County’s largest community and the heart of Southern Maryland’s residential growth.
 With over 81,000 residents and continuing expansion, Waldorf homeowners increasingly invest in outdoor living spaces that complement the area’s modern subdivisions and family-focused lifestyle.

-Local contractors in our network have installed hardscapes throughout Waldorf for years — from compact townhome patios in St. Charles to expansive outdoor kitchens in Hampshire and Westlake.
-They know the soil conditions, the HOA requirements by subdivision, and the design trends that work for Waldorf homes.
+Hardscapes across Waldorf — from compact townhome patios in St. Charles to expansive outdoor kitchens in Hampshire and Westlake.
+The soil conditions, the HOA requirements by subdivision, and the design trends that work for Waldorf homes are all known quantities here.

 What Waldorf Homeowners Build